-Our Sustainable Conferencing Initiative was launched in 2020 to encourage and support sustainable scientific communication.
+Our Fund for Innovations in Sustainable Conferencing Initiative (formerly known as the Sustainable Conferencing Initiative) was launched in 2020 to encourage and support sustainable scientific communication.

-Through our Sustainable Conferencing Grants, we promote the use of new technology and greener modes of travel.
+Through our grants, we promote the use of new technology and greener modes of travel.

 Through our blog posts, we showcase examples of sustainability in action and share experience of how new technologies and conference formats work in practice.

-We launched our Sustainable Conferencing Initiative because, whilst conferences provide invaluable opportunities for biologists worldwide to collaborate and connect, there is an urgent need to find new ways of interacting that are greener and more sustainable than traditional models.
+We launched our Fund for Innovations in Sustainable Conferencing Initiative because, whilst conferences provide invaluable opportunities for biologists worldwide to collaborate and connect, there is an urgent need to find new ways of interacting that are greener and more sustainable than traditional models.

 Also, as was evident during the pandemic, virtual conferences can work well.
 However it has also become clear that the important social and scientific interactions that occur during in-person events are hard to replicate online.

-Organisers of conferences, workshops, seminars, training, and networking events can apply for Sustainable Conferencing Grants.
+Organisers of conferences, workshops, seminars, training, and networking events can apply for grants from our Fund for Innovations in Sustainable Conferencing Initiative.
 However, although, grants are open to organisers of seminars, funding will generally be limited to one grant per series.
 An exception may be made for a new, exciting, and more innovative proposal within the same series.

 Launched in 2023, The Forest of Biologists is a living and growing forest that has been created as part of our new biodiversity initiative, with support from the Woodland Trust.

 For each Research Article or Review article we publish, we are planting a tree in a UK forest.
 We will also be funding the restoration and preservation of ancient woodland and dedicating these trees to our peer reviewers.
 All these real trees are also represented together in a virtual forest.